 Professional education builds on the skills and knowledge of health care and service providers, ensuring they have the tools to deliver the best support to those living with brain injury.

-Here are some of the courses or resources available across Canada.
+Here are some further courses or resources available across Canada.

 - CATT Online